Avoiding data queries

 Registering new patients

 It is important that you have all of the relevant details to hand when registering a new patient.
 It is even more important that the patient is eligible for the BSRBR-RA - please consult our Eligibility page to check.
-If you are not sure, it is best to ask us before registering the patient, as we may have to make their record on the database invalid if they are later found to be ineligible, and your time would be wasted.
+If you are not sure, it is best to ask us before registering the patient, as we may have to make their record on the database invalid if they are later found to be ineligible.

 An especially important point to note is that we cannot accept registrations of patients before their treatment has started.
 Even if there is a planned start date, until this date comes, the patient may not actually commence treatment - in which case they would be ineligible.
 Remember that if the patient is new to the study, they must be registered with us within 6 months of the treatment commencing.

-When you register a patient, the edit window (period in which you can still make changes) will be open for 14 days.
-After this, it will close automatically and you will not be able to make further changes.
-Please note, if baseline forms are not completed, we may set a deadline for baseline completion after which the registration will be made invalid.
+If you do not cloe the edit window manually, it will close automatically after fourteen days and you will not be able to make further changes.
+Please note, if baseline forms are not completed, we cannot validate them and may have to leave queries to ask for missing data.
+If thse queries are not answered, we may set a deadline for baseline completion after which the registration will be made invalid.
 Invalid patients cannot be seen on the database but we will contact you to explain the reasons for invalidation.
-If you think that a patient has been invalidated in error please contact us.
+If you think that a patient has been invalidated in error please contact us

 Responding to queries

-• Provide as much information as possible, including dates.
+- Please provide as much information as possible, including dates.
+Please also check that you are answering the question.